binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 ![](images/ThreatTags/PreventionAVERAGE.png)

-Make sure that, as part of a staff member's exit interview, whether they be permanent or a contractor, you do everything in your power to have them remove Wi-Fi credentials from their transient devices, or better still, have the network administrator remove their ability to connect to your network.
+Make sure that, as part of a staff members exit interview, whether they be permanent or a contractor, you do everything in your power to have them remove Wi-Fi credentials from their transient devices, or better still, have the network administrator remove their ability to connect to your network.

 Be very careful who you hand credentials out to.
 For visitors, consider setting up an AP that has access to the internet alone.
 Always limit access to your internal resources.